Land Sale Procedures

 The purchaser is responsible for correctly locating the parcel.
 The TLO suggests that purchasers contract with a registered surveyor to locate the exact property boundaries.
 Inaccurate location of parcel boundaries by the purchaser is not justification for alteration of the parcel boundaries, does not vest any preference right to the land improperly entered, and may result in prosecution for trespass.

-All maps shown in the TLO 2017 Spring Land Sale website and advertisements are intended to provide a graphic illustration of the parcels and should only be used for general location purposes.
+All maps shown on the TLO 2017 Fall Land Sale website and advertisements are intended to provide a graphic illustration of the parcels and should only be used for general location purposes.

-All parcels offered in the TLO 2017 Spring Land Sale are subject to all platted and valid existing easements and reservations.
+All parcels offered in the TLO 2017 Fall Land Sale are subject to all platted and valid existing easements and reservations.
 The subdivision plats or surveys for the parcels may impose restrictions not listed on this website.
-Parcels are subject to rights-of-way, easements, setbacks, roads, trails, plat notes, and other restrictions.
-It is the Bidder’s responsibility to fully review the recorded subdivision plat or survey available at any of the DNR Public Information Centers listed in Section 10 and on the DNR website.
+Parcels may be subject to rights-of-way, easements, setbacks, roads, trails, plat notes, and other restrictions.
+It is the Bidder’s responsibility to fully review the recorded subdivision plat or survey available at any of the DNR Public Information Centers listed in Section 11 of this document and on the DNR website, www.dnr.alaska.gov.
 Subdivision plats or surveys may be obtained from the DNR Public Information Centers; charges may apply.
-As noted above, the Trust reserves the mineral estate.
+As noted above, if the Trust owns the mineral estate it will be reserved.

 The TLO may identify some of the types of encumbrances that may be recorded on the survey plat or reserved by the United States, State of Alaska, or TLO in the parcel descriptions.
 It is the responsibility of the Bidder to review recorded plats/maps, surveys, and plat notes for specific information on easements, building setbacks, or other restrictions that may affect any parcel prior to submitting a bid.